[Advanced Topic] Neural Network Basics

 Fitting Curves with Neural Nets

 To fit a curve, we have to work iteratively, meaning over several iterations.
-It would require far too much processing power to create enough copieps of a net that one would happen to fit the data properly; what we will do instead is choose the best of a previous generation to be copied and tweaked for the next one.
-For the data, it’s not super important what it actually is, so for now we will be using python to generate noisy data for us.
-This gives us precise control over the shape and noise level of that data, something we would have if we were using one off the internet.
-With all that being said, here’s the program:
+It would require far too much processing power to create enough copies of a net that one would happen to fit the data properly; what we will do instead is choose the best of a previous generation to be copied and tweaked for the next one.
+Continuing our analogy to biology, this can be compared to a “survival of the fittest” scenario: only the most fit members of the population get to reproduce.
+This is the basic method for the genetic algorithm, and it has applications from lofty mathematics to models of real-world problems.
+It’s not super important what the data actually is actually is, so for now we will be using python to generate noisy data for us.
+This gives us precise control over the shape and noise level of that data, something we would not have if we were using a data set off the internet.
+With all that being said, here is the program:

 genetic_neural.py - a complete data fitting neural network algorithm.